davidmathei/ceusdosul-site/content/tours/solar.de.md

 Hinweis: Es ist gefährlich, direkt in die Sonne zu schauen.
 Dies sollte niemals mit Ferngläsern oder Teleskopen geschehen, es sei denn, sie sind speziell für diesen Zweck konzipiert.

-You came for the sun but did you know you can also look straight at it?

 Preis: &euro; 2 pp\
 An verschiedenen Plaetzen in der Algarve.